• Federal Court

 Ultimately, the trustee will establish ownership depending on the facts of your case.

-Before filing for bankruptcy, people may give away or sell an asset to their spouse for a price below the market value of the asset.
+Before filing for bankruptcy, people sometimes give away or sell an asset to their spouse for a price below the market value of the asset.
 For example, a person may sell the family home to their spouse for $250,000 when the market value of the home may be $500,000.
-If you find yourself in this situation, the trustee may investigate your dealings with your assets and, in the circumstances outlined below, may be able to reverse these transactions to recover the assets you disposed of.

-However, such assets cannot be recovered if the transfer was made to a relative or ‘related entity’ more than four years before your bankruptcy and you were solvent at the time.
+• for less than their market value within five years before you became bankrupt.
+However, such assets cannot be recovered if the transfer was made to a relative or ‘related entity’ more than four years before your bankruptcy and you were solvent at the time; or

-the trustee can show that you gave away or sold assets with the intention of preventing creditors from claiming them at any time before your bankruptcy.
+• with the intention of preventing creditors from claiming them at any time before your bankruptcy.

 Bankruptcy is a legal status attributed to individuals.
 However, if couples have substantial joint debts, it may make sense for both partners to file for their individual bankruptcy at the same time if neither can service the joint debts alone.